timescale/docs.timescale.com-content/api.md

 ## locf() [](locf)

-The `locf` function allows you to carry the last seen value in an aggregation group forward.
+The `locf` function (last observation carried forward) allows you to carry the last seen value in an aggregation group forward.
 It can only be used in an aggregation query with [time_bucket_gapfill](#time_bucket_gapfill).
 The `locf` function call cannot be nested inside other function calls.